Where did The Game Plan come from?

 A reactive passenger in my own business

-When I started created this, I’d been working as a successful photographer for a number of years but felt very much like a passenger in my business – that it was driving me, rather than the other way around.
-I had no strategy for gaining clients and no routine or system.
-My clumsy ‘marketing’ consisted of posting the odd image on Facebook, blogging shoots when I remembered, passively waiting for enquiries to come in with my fingers crossed, relieved if they did and panicked if they didn’t.
-I was happy with my photography, but I lacked confidence communicating the value of my work and had no idea about marketing.
+Despite being a photographer for several years, I'd always felt like a passenger in my business – that it was driving me, rather than the other way around.
+I had no strategy for gaining clients, no routine or system and my clumsy ‘marketing’ consisted of posting the odd image on Facebook, blogging shoots when I remembered, passively waiting for enquiries to come in with my fingers crossed, relieved if they did and panicked if they didn’t.
 I relentlessly went round in circles tweaking my editing/website/brochure and spent most days chaotically and reactively fire-fighting my workload, haphazardly completing tasks without any purpose or focus.
 I was constantly busy but felt like I was spinning my wheels and going nowhere.
-It was overwhelming and exhausting.

 Time for a change